Augmented Reality and Farm Safety

-Farm MAPPER displays map icons representing items important in emergency events such as hazards, access points, water sources, etc. After the farmer/user drops icons onto their farm map, the information is accessible to emergency responders in the fire station, en route by smartphone/tablet, or onsite scanning QR codes located on mailbox posts at participating locations.1 This knowledge assists responders to efficiently and safely respond to farm emergencies.
+Farm MAPPER displays map icons representing items important in emergency events such as hazards, access points, water sources, etc. After the farmer/user drops icons onto their farm map, the information is accessible to emergency responders in the fire station or en route by smartphone/tablet.
+This knowledge assists responders to efficiently and safely respond to farm emergencies.
 Integrating another visual layer of technology would provide real-time, on-site mixed reality information to responders to potentially improve situational awareness, efficiency and safety during the emergency response.

 Using a smart phone or tablet, Farm MAPPER is presently viewed as a static overhead view of the farm with icons indicating the locations of hazards, needed resources, farm entry point resources, etc. AR creates the opportunity to present both a bird’s-eye view of the farm and also a realtime depiction of icons superimposed on a real vision of the farm location.
 The added information made available through an AR depiction and the heads-up orientation may offer substantial advantages and is the research question to be addressed by future projects.
 We believe that adding AR as a viewing technology to Farm MAPPER will speed emergency response and improve first responder safety and response efficiency.
 We expect the marriage of MAPPER and AR will reduce responder injury, expedite victim rescue, and enhance structure protection.